-MCQ examination centres
+MCQ Examination centres

-Candidates can register to sit the MCQ examination at MCQ examination testing centres that are open in Australia, United States, United Kingdom, Canada, China, South Africa, Singapore, South Korea, New Zealand, Israel, Indonesia or Hong Kong.
+Candidates can register to sit the MCQ examination at MCQ examination centres that are open in Australia, United States, United Kingdom, Canada, China, South Africa, Singapore, South Korea, New Zealand, Israel, Indonesia or Hong Kong.

-Some MCQ examination centres may be closed due to COVID-19 restrictions.
 The latest information about examination centre closures can be accessed here.